Retail space is still growing steadily

 Office supply continues to increase

-Also according to Savills research, in the third quarter of 2023, office supply for lease grew by 3% quarter-on-quarter and 4% year-on-year after four new projects entered the market with more than 93,000 square meters of net leasable area.
+Also according to Savills research, in the third quarter of 2023, office supply for lease will grow by 3% quarterly and 4% annually after four new projects entered the market with more than 93,000 square meters of net leasable area.

-In particular, Thu Thiem new urban area dominates the new supply with 90% market share from two class A projects, The METT and The Hallmark.
-The occupancy rate of class A office space in this area is also at 50% with a rental price of VND 1.2 million/m2/month.
+In particular, the Thu Thiem new urban area dominates the new supply with 90% market share from two class A projects, The METT and The Hallmark.
+The occupancy rate of class A office space in this area is also at 50% with rental price of 1.2 million VND/m2/month.

 Grade A office buildings in Thu Thiem are very well received.